InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 ## Introduction

-A U.S. Privacy String contains information about disclosures made and choices selected by a user regarding consumer data privacy under U.S. Privacy regulation.
-Version 1 of this specification only supports signals pertaining to the California Consumer Privacy Act (CCPA).
+The IAB Tech Lab’s US Privacy String communicates signals regarding consumer privacy and choice under US privacy regulation.
+Version 1 supports requirements made under the California Consumer Privacy Act (CCPA).

-To facilitate CCPA compliance, the U.S. Privacy String signals whether or not the U.S. Privacy Regulations apply to the consumer, if an “explicit notice” legal disclosure has been established with a consumer, and if the consumer has chosen to opt out of the sale of their personal data.
+As the concern for consumer privacy grows, regional governance in the US may increase.
+The US Privacy String was created to allow for updates as needed.

-If U.S. Privacy Regulations apply, Digital Property Owners (e.g. website publishers or app publishes) are expected to send the U.S. Privacy String as a payload with each impression to all third parties who use personal data on their property.
-Third parties interpret the signals presented in a U.S. Privacy String to determine if they are able to process a user’s personal data.
+If US privacy regulations apply, digital property owners (websites, apps, or other media platforms) are expected to provide consumer privacy signals to all parties that intend to exchange data on a given transaction (such as displaying an impression).
+Parties receiving the signal use the information to determine whether they’re allowed to process the consumer’s personal data.

-The string data format enables standard persistent storage of user’s preferences by Digital Property Owners and supports transport of that data to relevant parties.
+To facilitate CCPA compliance, version 1 of the US Privacy String signals whether or not the regulation applies in a given transaction, whether “explicit notice” was given, and what choice the consumer made (if any).

+The String format enables digital properties to store and maintain a consumer’s privacy preference and transmit that data to relevant parties.
+Parties receiving the data are expected to act on it in accordance with any relevant governance.

 ### License

-U.S. Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
+US Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
 To view a copy of this license, visit [creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/) or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.